Innovative Housing

 Next slide

-• Tuin van Noord: Transformation of a panopticum prison into a housing area (WDJ Architecten, 2021)
+• Tuin van Noord (WDJ Architecten, 2021): Transformation of a former panopticum prison into a modern housing area

 • Wijnhaven: Residential highrises on the waterfront (a.o.
 KCAP and OZ Architect)